-- 1. Overview.
+- Overview.
 ESD and EDC modified the SFARG program to expand eligibility to (a) include firms employing fewer than ten people and eliminated the previous requirement of a minimum of ten employees, and (b) ease lease commitment requirements for those firms located in the area designated as the October 23 Zone.
-Firms that were eligible for SFARG under the terms published in ESD's Final Action Plan remain eligible without any reduction in previously described benefits.
-The program modifications respond to community requests for greater assistance to small businesses. - 2.
+Firms that were eligible for SFARG under the terms published in ESD's Final Action Plan remained eligible without any reduction in previously described benefits.
+The program modifications responded to community requests for greater assistance to small businesses. - 2.
 Objective.
-The program is intended to help retain and create 65,000 jobs through the SFARG program at assisted firms.
-Assisted firms will have an indirect impact upon businesses employing an additional 30,000 individuals.
-Note that firms assisted by this program will also be eligible for assistance from other ESD programs.
-Consequently, job impacts across programs are not additive.

-- 3. General Conditions.
+The program was intended to help retain and create 65,000 jobs through the SFARG program at assisted firms.
+Assisted firms had an indirect impact upon businesses employing an additional 30,000 individuals.
+Note that firms assisted by this program were also eligible for assistance from other ESD programs.
+Consequently, job impacts across programs were not additive. - 3.
+General Conditions.
 Attraction and retention of small business establishments is an important, but difficult to achieve, objective of any successful recovery plan.
-Because there are thousands of small establishments operated by small and large businesses in the lower Manhattan area that will make decisions about whether to remain in the area, it is administratively impractical to provide assistance on a discretionary or case-by-case basis.
-Thus, ESD and EDC will offer grants to businesses on the following general conditions: - For firms operating in the Eligible Area as defined in paragraph 6, the current lease must expire on or prior to December 31, 2004, and the company must sign a new lease, or renew an existing lease for a minimum of five years beyond the current commitment. - For firms newly locating within the eligible area, the company must sign a new lease for a minimum of five years. - If the firm is located within a section of the Restricted Zone referred to as the October 23rd Zone (the area bounded by the centerlines of Chambers Street, Greenwich Street, Park Place, Broadway, Rector Street, West Street, Albany Street, South End Avenue World Financial Center Esplanade, Murray Street and North End Avenue), the company must sign a new lease, or renew an existing or reaffirm an existing lease.
-In each case, the new, renewed or reaffirmed lease must expire on or after September 11, 2006 for premises within the October 23rd Zone. - 4.
+Because there were thousands of small establishments operated by small and large businesses in the lower Manhattan area that were making decisions about whether to remain in the area at that time, it was administratively impractical to provide assistance on a discretionary or case-by-case basis.
+Thus, ESD and EDC offered grants to businesses on the following conditions: - For firms that operated in the Eligible Area as defined in paragraph 6, the lease must have expired on or prior to December 31, 2004, and the company must have signed a new lease, or renewed an existing lease for a minimum of five years beyond the then existing commitment. - For firms that were newly locating within the eligible area, the company must have signed a new lease for a minimum of five years.

+- If the firm was located within a section of the Restricted Zone referred to as the "October 23rd Zone" (the area bounded by the centerlines of Chambers Street, Greenwich Street, Park Place, Broadway, Rector Street, West Street, Albany Street, South End Avenue World Financial Center Esplanade, Murray Street and North End Avenue), the company must have signed a new lease, or renewed an existing lease or reaffirmed an existing lease.
+In each case, the new, renewed or reaffirmed lease must have expired on or after September 11, 2006 for premises within the "October 23rd Zone". - 4.
 New Lease.
-The new lease must be signed not earlier than September 11, 2001 and not later than December 31, 2004.
-ESD and EDC may extend availability of assistance if funding remains at the end of the period. - 5.
+The new lease must have been signed not earlier than September 11, 2001 and not later than December 31, 2004.
+ESD and EDC had the option to extend availability of assistance if funding remained at the end of the period. - 5.
 Size of Company.
-Upon application, the firm must employ not more than 200 employees in an establishment in the eligible area. - 6.
+Upon application, the firm must have employed no more than 200 employees in an establishment in the eligible area. - 6.
 Eligible Area for Location of Lease Space.
-The new lease or lease amendment is for space located in the area on the south side of the line beginning at the intersection of the Hudson River with the Holland Tunnel, and running thence east to Canal Street, then running along the centerline of Canal Street, to the intersection with Rutgers Street, and thence running along the Centerline of Rutgers Street to the East River. - 7.
+The new lease or lease amendment was for space located in the area on the south side of the line beginning at the intersection of the Hudson River with the Holland Tunnel, and running thence east to Canal Street, then running along the centerline of Canal Street, to the intersection with Rutgers Street, and thence running along the centerline of Rutgers Street to the East River. - 7.
 Payments.
-Except as provided in paragraph 8, ESD/EDC will make two payments of \$1,750 per employee to assisted small firms as follows: - The first payment will be made upon approval of the application for assistance. - The second payment will be made 18 months later based on the company's employment at that time, up to a maximum of 250 employees.
+Except as provided in paragraph 8, ESD/EDC made two payments of \$1,750 per employee to assisted small firms as follows: - The first payment was made upon approval of the application for assistance. - The second payment was made 18 months later based on the company's employment at that time, up to a maximum of 250 employees.